 Printed in the UK by Newnorth Print Ltd. Kempston, Bedford, UK We welcome your news, comments and opinions on the topics covered in The Navigator.
-If you would like to get in touch with us, please contact the editor, Emma Ward at reading.
-Long live The
+If you would like to get in touch with us, please contact the editor, Emma Ward at navigator@nautinst.org, or look out for the LinkedIn discussion.
+We look forward to hearing that I'm reading.
+Long live The Navigator!
+Long live the seafarers!

 I've been a reader of The Navigator since your first issue.
-When I

-embarked Hoegh

-Oslo, a 179.9m
+When I embarked Hoegh Oslo, a 179.9m

 car carrier, one

 of a first things I

 looked for was

 the copy of

 the magazine.

-Though I read it
+Though I read

+it while on

-while on vacation, it
+vacation, it makes

-makes a difference
+a difference for me

-for me to read it
+to read it while I

-while I am onboard

-a ship, where I
+am onboard a ship,

-can see and apply
+where I can see

-the things that I'm
+and apply the things